-6 Healthy Thanksgiving Meals for Elderly People
+6 Healthy Thanksgiving Meals

 The Calorie Control Council reports the average American Thanksgiving dinner contains a whopping 3,000 calories.
 The snacks typically served before the feast may add another 1,500 calories.
 This is not good news for seniors living with serious health conditions.
 However, there are many ways to trim calories while still enjoying a delicious meal.